durruaravind/Tubeloader/README.md

 # Date: 30 December 2021

 # Description:
-A easy to use 'Advanced Youtube Downloader' for downloading mp4/mp3 files from Youtube via GUI using Python libraries - Tkinter and Pytube.
+An easy to use 'Advanced Youtube Downloader' for downloading mp4/mp3 files from Youtube via GUI using Python libraries - Tkinter and Pytube.
 You can download either mp4 or mp3 or both.
 Downloaded files are saved in seperate folders - Downloaded Videos and Downloaded Audios.

 # Details:
 1. After installing python and pip, install the pre-requisite packages from pre-requisites.txt file.